Dating today just ain’t what it used to be!

 Father Koenig’s life lessons at St. Ludwig’s

 Father Koenig put the gloves on me when I was ten years old and directed me toward the kid who was my same size but some two years older.
 That kid – Billy McLaughlin – kicked my butt.
-But I never cried or gave up as I swung wildly at him in efforts to land my own punches.
+But I never cried or gave up as I swung wildly at him in an effort to land my own punches.
 Continue reading

 A Writer’s love song to his favorite muse

-My mind’s a blank.
+My Mind’s a Blank.

 I can’t think of anything to write about.
-I feel lost, adrift, less than human.

 Truth revealed in trial despite the lawyer